Outstanding Resilience

 a Difference in the Deaf Community

-During the late 1800s and early 1900s, many women in Utah were progressive in their education and careers while advocating for their political goals, even while practicing polygamy.
-These women were also involved in various fields, such as activism, medicine, academia, writing, and politics (Brooks, Steenblik & Wheelwright, 2016).
-The suffrage movement, a pivotal moment in women's history, significantly shaped their ambitions.
-This influence extended to Deaf women in Utah.
+During the late 1800s and early 1900s, Utah was a hub of progressive women who actively pursued education and careers while advocating for their political goals, even in the context of practicing polygamy.
+These women were engaged in various fields, including activism, medicine, academia, writing, and politics (Brooks, Steenblik & Wheelwright, 2016).
+The suffrage movement, a critical moment in women's history, significantly shaped their aspirations.
+This influence also extended to Deaf women in Utah, providing a rich historical context that enlightens us about the roots of women's activism in the state.

 Elizabeth DeLong, the First Female President